goeiebook/creativelab/narrative.md

 ![the response][tweet]

 Sarcasm?
-I don't know.
+I don't know, is it?
+Does the academy accept short films?
 I'm not socially adept.
 Maybe I wasn't clear.
 Confusion.
 But then something unanticipated happens: attention.
 Profile views and tweet impressions.
 Twitter analytics measures an increase of 1000%.

 ---